timsu92/AppWorks-Campus-Summer-Back-End/Week0 (Remote by July 5)/part-1/README.md

 ## Before assignment

-From now on, we're going to start the project `STYLiSH`.
+From now on, we're going to start the project `Canchu`.

 1. Fork this repository in AppWorks School account to your GitHub account.
 2. You will get a `forked repository` in your GitHub account.